 For a lifetime of love, use both your head and your heart to do some kitty match-making.
 Be sure your lifestyle fits the cat of your dreams and vice versa.

 It’s kitten season, and nothing beats a kitten for cute-icity!
 There’s no doubt you’ll find your pick of the kitty litters right now.
-These pictures were taken at a local kitten adoption event, and there were FIVE TIMES the number of furry waifs you see here.
+I took these pictures at a local kitten adoption event, and I saw FIVE TIMES the number of furry waifs you see here.

 Age Matters When Adopting Rescue Kittens